kosli-dev/cli/docs.kosli.com/content/getting_started/part_5_evidence.md

 ---
 # Part 5: Evidence

-Whenever an event related to one of your evidences happens you should report it to Kosli.
+Whenever an event related to a required evidence happens you should report it to Kosli.

-Currently we support following types of evidences:
+Currently we support following types of evidence:

 ## Pull request evidence